Alfresco/alfresco-ng2-components/docs/process-services/task-list.component.md

 ## Details

-This component displays lists of process instances both active and completed, using any defined process filter, and render details of any chosen instance.
+This component displays lists of process instances both active and completed, using any defined process filter, and renders details of any chosen instance.

 ### Setting the column schema